Gccoutret/Giphy/README.md

-# Giphy-HW
+# Giphy
-Homework 6- site that is populated by gifs
+ site that is populated by gifs